-It's a small / average / large campus.
-There are a lot of / a few / very few buildings and facilities on it.
-The largest area of the campus is taken by $\dots$ .
-I think it's $\dots$ .
+Our school grounds are small / average / large.
+There are a lot of / a few / very few buildings and facilities on them.
+The largest area of the school grounds is taken by \dots .
+I think it's \dots .

-The school building is in the center / in the corner / of the school campus.
-To the left / to the right of the school there's ... .
-There's ... behind the school building.
-It's ...
+The school building is in the centre / in the corner / of the school grounds.
+To the left / to the right of the school there's There's ... behind the school building.
+It's